dreamofwhy/FirstGitPractice/README.md

 7. Check GitHub to make sure `USERNAME/FirstGitPractice` has updated correctly.

-NOTE: Step 7 and 8 could be replaced with the single step:
+NOTE: Step 9 and 10 could be replaced with the single step:
 `git pull upstream master`

-##Git with Branches
+## Git with Branches

 ### From the command line: ###
 Why would I want to branch?
 A branch creates an editable copy of the repository so you can make commits without necessarily putting the commits into the main line of development.
 This is good for adding a feature, a bug fix, or some other set of commits that make end up as a pull request back to another Git repository.